jokohoko/tjilp/readme.md

 The design uses:
 - A very small Seeed Xiao processor (a compact Arduino compatible module).
+- An 128 x 32 pixels Oled screen
 - An MH-Z19b module (a fairly precise and easy to use Arduino compatible co2 sensor).
 - A neopixel (ws2812b) piece of led strip.
 - A piezo buzzer (both active and passive would work, but active ones would be adviced).